ulysse31/OnStep_Travel_EQ/README.md

 On the elements marked "for now", this is because it is a beta version, I want to improve it and change those elements in the future.

+# Precision :
+With minimal 32 microsteps motor drivers, the 100:1 gearbox with 4:1 pulley/belt reduction, it should give arround 0.253 sec arc for tracking resolution.

 # What you need to know :
 If you want to customize it, please note that this design does NOT have a belt tensioner.